Background pattern

 • Medicines for treating schizophrenia and other mental disorders (such as perphenazine, levomepromazine, and olanzapine).

-• Medicines for treating high blood pressure, chest pain, or to regulate heart rate (such as verapamil, diltiazem, flecainide, propafenone).
+• Medicines for treating high blood pressure, chest pain, or for regulating heart rate and rhythm (such as verapamil, diltiazem, flecainide, propafenone).

 • Medicines used to treat bacterial infections (such as rifampicin, clarithromycin, telithromycin, erythromycin).